Nomadic Expeditions

 UNESCO World Heritage Sites of Mongolia

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) encourages protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
-A UNESCO World Heritage Site is a landmark officially recognized on the basis of having cultural, historical, scientific, or some other form of significance—and thereby legally protected by international treaties.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) promotes the protection and preservation of cultural and natural heritage around the world that is considered to be of outstanding value to humanity.
+A UNESCO World Heritage Site is officially recognized for its cultural, historical, scientific, or natural significance and is protected through international cooperation and shared legal frameworks.

-Mongolia proudly has five such sites, with another 12 on the tentative list.
-Ranging from relatively small monument sites to vast tracts of natural landscape, these locations embody Mongolia’s heritage as our legacy and key to our past—places we absolutely must pass on to future generations—irreplaceable cultural and natural sources of life and inspiration.
+Mongolia is home to six UNESCO World Heritage Sites, with an additional twelve sites on the Tentative List.
+Ranging from relatively small monument sites to vast tracts of natural landscape, these places embody Mongolia’s heritage as our legacy and key to our past, and they are cultural and natural sources of life and inspiration that must be passed on to future generations.

-The inscription as world heritage sites has given the following five locations international recognition, thus attracting travelers from all over the world—especially historians and researchers—as well as tourists drawn to each distinctly different region of Mongolia to experience their significance.
+Their inscription has given the following locations international recognition, attracting historians and researchers as well as travelers drawn to Mongolia’s distinctly different regions to experience their significance.

 UNESCO World Heritage Sites of Mongolia